hrosicka/SimpleServer/README.md

      }
   }
   ```

+---

-### 3. Testing POST Endpoints in the Browser
+### 2. Testing POST Endpoints in the Browser
-#### 1. `/submit` endpoint (POST):
+#### `/submit` endpoint (POST):
-Accepts a JSON object with name, surname, and email in the request body.
-Returns a confirmation message and saves the data.
+**Accepts a JSON object with name, surname, and email in the request body.
+Returns a confirmation message and saves the data.**
+*Submit your name, surname, and email.
+The server will remember… at least until you delete the file!*
 **With Postman:**

 1. Open Postman.